hhl/hhl/sddm-themes-hhl/README.md

     }
     /* end background Main block */
 ```
- - remember, the mainBlock is centered! (theme deepspace)
+ - be aware, the mainBlock is centered! (theme openspace)
     - in mammoth the block is a bit deeper because of the pictures
-    - remember mammoth is my playground, it is hard to modify, because of my spagetti-code there.
+    - remember, mammoth is my playground, it is hard to modify, because of my spagetti-code there.
       But it works!